 What happens next depends on the type of access arrangements your child might need:

-- For arrangements like extra time, a reader, a scribe, a computer reader or speech-to-text software, a formal assessment is required.
+- For arrangements like extra time or a scribe, a formal assessment is required.
 This needs to be carried out by a specialist assessor.
 In some schools, a member of staff (often the SENCO) holds the required qualifications.
 Alternatively, the school can commission an external assessor.
 Assessments are valid for two years.

 - If the assessment shows that your child qualifies, the school needs to submit an application to the Joint Council for Qualifications.
 Applications must be submitted by specific deadlines.
 For GCSEs taken in June, the deadline is usually in February.

-- Other access arrangements, such as supervised rest breaks, a prompter or provision of a laptop, can be decided by the school without having to carry out a formal assessment or submit an application.
+- Other access arrangements, such as supervised rest breaks, a human or computer reader, a prompter or provision of a laptop, can be decided by the school without having to carry out a formal assessment or submit an application.

 For all access arrangements, the school must be able to produce evidence to show that the arrangement is part of the student’s normal way of working.